AnimeThemes/animethemes-batch-encoder/README.md

 `LimitSizeEnable` is a flag for including the `-fs` argument to terminate an encode when it exceeds the allowed size.
 Default is True.

+`AlternateSourceEnable` is a flag for alternate command lines between source files.
+Default is False.

 `IncludeUnfiltered` is a flag for including or excluding an encode without video filters for each bitrate control mode and CRF pairing.
 Default is True.

 `VideoFilters` is a configuration item list used for named video filtergraphs for each bitrate control mode and CRF pairing.